-Although we no longer pay meeting fees, we do reimburse our outside directors for their reasonable and customary expenses incurred in travelling to and attending meetings.
+The foregoing amounts are prorated for any outside director who joins the Board during the course of the fiscal year.
+In addition, we reimburse our outside directors for their reasonable and customary expenses incurred in travelling to and attending meetings.

-Each non-employee director who is elected at an annual meeting also receives a grant of restricted stock units ("RSUs") having a value equal to approximately \$110,000, with the number of RSUs included in such grant to be determined based on the closing price of our common stock on the date of the applicable annual meeting, as reported by Nasdaq, and to be rounded down to the nearest whole share.
-These awards vest at the earlier of one year from the date of grant or at the next annual meeting of shareholders.
+Equity Compensation.
+Each non-employee director other than the independent Chair who is elected at an annual meeting also receives a grant of restricted stock units ("RSUs") having a value equal to approximately \$110,000, with the number of RSUs included in such grant determined based on the closing price of our common stock on the date of the applicable annual meeting, as reported by Nasdaq, and rounded down to the nearest whole share.
+Our independent Chair receives an additional grant of RSUs having a value equal to approximately \$65,000, for a total award having an approximate value of \$175,000.
+The foregoing awards are prorated for any outside director who joins the Board during the course of the fiscal year.

+All of the RSUs awarded to our independent directors vest at the earlier of one year from the date of grant or at the next annual meeting of shareholders.
 The Company has no knowledge of any agreement or arrangement between any director or director nominee and any person or entity other than the Company relating to compensation or other payment in connection with such person's candidacy or service as a director.